-The Third Form is an exciting and unique year, as it sees the merging of approximately 70 pupils from our Lower School with a similar number joining at the 13+ entry point.
+The Third Form is an exciting and unique year, as it sees the merging of pupils from our Lower School with pupils joining at the 13+ entry point.
 Careful attention is given to effective integration, to ensure that all pupils, both new and present, are able to thrive academically, socially and emotionally.

 To support this integration, each form has a form tutor who has been carefully selected based on their ability to facilitate this process and support all pupils as they progress through the Third Form.
 As in other sections of the School, tutor groups have about 22 pupils and each form has a form prefect who works with the tutor on both administrative and pastoral duties, including acting as a mentor to selected students where required.

 Alongside the curriculum, every attempt is made to deliver a value rich education, where co-curricular participation and academic aspiration is encouraged.
 An appreciation that success in later life is dependent on a range of factors, ensures that all pupils are provided with opportunities to develop the independence and resilience to not only succeed in their schooling, but also beyond the classroom in later life.

 Where opportunities are endless, the Third Form provides the perfect environment for pupils to grow and develop; I’d therefore encourage you to consider joining us to be part of this exciting journey!

 The curriculum in the Third Form continues to offer the same breadth as the curriculum in the Lower School, while also serving as the starting point for GCSEs.